srobb1/RelocaTE/README.md

 n is 0 or 1.

 0: Nothing will be done
-1: if –p 1 then array jobs will be created
+1: if `-p 1` then array jobs will be created

-If –p is 1 then –a can be 1, otherwise it will be 0.
-If 1, in addition to the shell scripts generated from –p 1, qsub PBS array job scripts will be made for easier submittion of the shell scripts to the queue.
-See “man qsub option –t” for more information.
+If `-p 1` then `-a can be 1`, otherwise it will be 0.
+If 1, in addition to the shell scripts generated from `-p 1`, qsub PBS array job scripts will be made for easier submittion of the shell scripts to the queue.
+See `man qsub option -t` for more information.

 Submit each array job one at a time, waiting for the previous job to be completed before submitting the next.